Staff education and learning

 Starting out as a newly registered practitioner is exciting but can also be daunting.
 Our goal at Barking, Havering and Redbridge University Teaching Hospital (BHRUT) is to ensure all newly registered practitioners get the support they require during their first year.
 In order to make your transition as smooth as possible we have a dedicated preceptorship team.

 We deliver a 12-month preceptorship programme that is designed to meet your individual needs.
-We are currently in the process of finalising accreditation with Middlesex University for our modular workplace-based learning course; this will enable awarded academic credits to be used to support applications for PG/Masters level courses.
+We now have accreditation with Middlesex University for our modular workplace-based learning course; enabling awarded academic credits to be used to support applications for PG/Masters level courses.

 You will be supported locally by an allocated preceptor from the moment you start with us and will have protected time away from your clinical area to develop both professionally and personally.
 Our aim is to support you to become a competent, confident practitioner that will want to make BHRUT your work place of choice for many years to come.